By Sarah Dylla, Olympic and Paralympic Exhibition Curator

 Atlanta is always shaping itself for the next big pitch.
 What do you think it should be?

-Major support of this exhibition has been generously provided by the James M. Cox Foundation, Mr. and Mrs. John Fentener van Vlissingen, Bank of America, Arthur M. Blank Family Foundation, Coca-Cola Foundation, Martha and Billy Payne, UPS Foundation, and Dennis L. and Martie Edmunds Zakas.
+Major support of this exhibition has been generously provided by the James M. Cox Foundation, Marine and John Fentener van Vlissingen, Bank of America, The Arthur M. Blank Family Foundation, The Coca-Cola Company, Martha and Billy Payne, The UPS Foundation, Martie and Dennis Zakas, and The Rich Foundation.